prgrphnrtr/mUPC/1 - laws/UPCRoP/UPCRoP.md

 4. The Application to intervene shall contain :
 	- (a) a reference to the action number of the file ;
-	- (b) the names of the intervener and of the intervener ’s representative, as well as postal and electronic addresses for service and the names of the persons authorised  to accept service ;
+	- (b) the names of the intervener and of the intervener 's representative, as well as postal and electronic addresses for service and the names of the persons authorised  to accept service ;
 	- (c) the claim, order or remedy in support of which intervention is sought by the intervener ; and
 	- (d) a statement of the facts establishing the right to intervene under paragraphs  1 and 2.